OneNote vs Google Keep (2026): Which Free Note App Wins?

 Atlas is AI-native and privacy-first by design: every answer comes back as a cited answer that links straight to the source note, and the workspace builds compounding context as you add material instead of resetting each session.
 Pro is $20/mo.
 Try it at Atlas.

 The OneNote vs Google Keep question comes from users picking a free notes app.
-Both are free; both are cross-platform; both are well-supported by their respective ecosystems.
-They diverge sharply on the writing model: Keep is sticky-note-fast; OneNote is notebook-deep.
+Both are free, cross-platform, and well-supported by their respective ecosystems.
+They diverge sharply on the writing model.
+Keep is sticky-note-fast, while OneNote is notebook-deep.
 This guide tests both and tells you which fits.

 How We Tested